 Once you reach Odda, then follow the signs to Tyssedal which is 6 km further up on route 13.
 From here there is another 7km drive up along a very narrow and windy road to Skjeggedal where the hike begins.
 You can park in Tyssedal (NOK100/day), which has showers but will require a lot of extra walking to get to Skjeggedal (200 NOK/day).

 Check the last ferry times for your return journey so you don’t get stuck on your return trip and have to sleep in the car at the port and catch the first ferry back!
+This is a an excellent site to compare and book your car rental.

 The only real way to do Trolltunga in a day without a car is by staying local.
 The closest main town is Odda.
 There is a shuttle bus that runs from 15 June – 15 Sept from Odda to Skjeggedal.
 They have a pick-up service from all the major accommodations in Odda.